YSSF8/Color-Harvest/README.md

 }
 ```

+## Playground
+You can visit the [Color Harvest Playground](https://yssf8.github.io/Color-Harvest/) here.

 ## API
 This application uses the ColorHarvest API, which is designed to extract the most dominant colors from an image.
 The API is hosted separately and is under the MIT license.